 While diet is a huge part of ensuring that you get the nutrients and protein that your body needs, that isn’t the only avenue available.
 Supplements are a great addition to your lifestyle if you want to boost collagen levels in your body.
 But how do you know what works?
 In our interview with Dr. Gerry Curatola, he advises that you look at the bioavailability in supplements, which is what enables supplements’ active effects.

 This means avoiding supplements that have unnecessary fillers, and choosing ones that have high quality ingredients.
 For example, Brightcore’s Revive multi-collagen supplement contains Types 1, 2, 3, 5, and 10 collagen, sourced from grass-fed bovine, cage-free chickens, wild-caught fish, and eggshell membranes.
 If you’re looking for a plant-based protein, Amazing Grass’s Glow Collagen Support is another good option with 15g of vegan protein per serving.
+It may also be beneficial to research wholesale proteins.

 Collagen is a huge booster for feeling and looking good, so it’s no wonder that it’s become so popular.
 With the right research, diet, and supplement, you can use collagen to look healthy and glowing no matter what the season.